 What is Capstone (Senior) Design?

-Welcome to the VCU School of Engineering Capstone (Senior) Design website!
+Welcome to the VCU College of Engineering Capstone (Senior) Design website!
 The Capstone Design course was created to immerse senior engineering students in the hands-on processes of solving practical “real world” problems.

 Along the way, the students gain the valuable experience of working in teams, including group dynamics; dealing with conflicts, meeting time-driven deliverables and deadlines; and communication among team members, project sponsors, and faculty advisors.
 They also are exposed to experts from Industry and non-engineering academic disciplines as well as engineers of all types.
 Topics include intellectual property, industrial design, manufacturing, sales, product development and marketing, finance, and ethics.
 In the end, via earlier course work plus this realistic and rigorous design course, students are prepared for the everyday practice of engineering.